-The Taxable Series 2015-T Bonds that are Term Bonds maturing on September 1, 20\\, are also subject to mandatory sinking fund redemption in whole, or pro rata among Owners, at a redemption price equal to 100% of the principal amount thereof to be redeemed, without premium, on September 1 in each year, commencing September 1, 20\\, and in the aggregate principal amounts set forth in the following table; provided, however, that in lieu of mandatory sinking fund redemption thereof, such Taxable Series 2015-T Term Bonds may be purchased by the Successor Agency as described below, and if some but not all of such Taxable Series 2015-T Term Bonds have been optionally redeemed as described above, the total amount of all future sinking fund payments shall be reduced by the aggregate principal amount of such Taxable Series 2015-T Term Bonds so redeemed, to be allocated among such sinking fund payments in integral multiples of \$5,000 as determined by the Successor Agency.
+Mandatory Sinking Fund Redemption.
+The Taxable Series 2015-T Bonds that are Term Bonds maturing on September 1, 2035, are also subject to mandatory redemption in whole, or pro rata among Owners as described in the paragraph entitled "Manner of Redemption" below, on September 1 in each year, commencing September 1, 2029, as set forth below, from sinking fund payments made by the Successor Agency to the Principal Account pursuant to the Indenture, at a redemption price equal to 100% of the principal amount thereof to be redeemed, without premium, in the aggregate respective principal amounts and on September 1 in the respective years as set forth in the following table; provided, however, that (y) in lieu of redemption thereof, such Taxable Series 2015-T Term Bonds may be purchased by the Successor Agency as described below, and (z) if some but not all of such Taxable Series 2015-T Term Bonds have been optionally redeemed as described above, the total amount of all future sinking fund payments shall be reduced by the aggregate principal amount of such Taxable Series 2015-T Term Bonds so redeemed, to be allocated among such sinking fund payments in integral multiples of \$5,000 as determined by the Successor Agency.

-Taxable Series 2015-T Term Bonds of 20\\
+Taxable Series 2015-T Term Bonds